rajarahul12/storefront-mobile-ionic/README.md

       Registered app for platform: android
       Registered app for platform: ios
       ```
+Now all the storefront services are up and running and Mobile Fountation is also configured.

-1. Edit ionic/config.xml file and update the element <mfp:server runtime="mfp" url="<url for mobile foundation server" /> for the url endpoint of the Mobile Foundation server
+4. Edit ionic/config.xml file and update the element <mfp:server runtime="mfp" url="<url for mobile foundation server" /> for the url endpoint of the Mobile Foundation server
-2. From a command-line window, navigate to the project's root folder and run the commands:
+5. From a command-line window, navigate to the project's root folder and run the commands:
     - `cd ionic` - to navigate to application folder
     - `ionic cordova platform add ios` or `ionic cordova platform add androids` - to add a platform.
     - `ionic cordova run` - to run the application.

-3. Run the application to view the catalog, make an order and review the user profile.
+6. Run the application to view the catalog, make an order and review the user profile.

 ### Version